 The level of dominance varies but there is no doubt that a driven leader outperforms a committee approach.
 Decisions can be made more quickly and the firm has the agility to focus around a particular position without internal politics getting in the way.

-Not every firm has an internal marketer but many that do, have one that is a road block to the introduction of external expertise, doesn’t have the internal clout or has unrealistic expectations placed on them in terms of the breadth of expertise.
+Not every firm has an internal marketer but many that do, have one that is a roadblock to the introduction of external expertise, doesn’t have the internal clout or has unrealistic expectations placed on them in terms of the breadth of expertise.

 A willingness to devote time to thinking

-May surprise you but many professionals we meet find it difficult to spend time on thinking and developing ideas.
+It may surprise you but many professionals we meet find it difficult to spend time on thinking and developing ideas.
 The need to do something deemed more “productive” or billable stifles the ability of the firm to execute something different.
 The old “I’m too busy” adage.